xaur/decred-news/guidelines.md

 Pros of the Git/GitHub workflow:

 * all content can be easily downloaded and synced (semi-decentralized storage)
+  * protects from knowledge loss from censorship by centralized platforms like Medium
 * cloning is permissionless and does not require an account
+  * no need to visit Google Docs
 * all changes are recorded
 * integrity protection
 * allows more people to contribute in a proven workflow
   * devs can seamlessly engage/contribute since the workflow is similar to theirs
-* you can work offline
+* you can use your favorite text editor and work offline
 * show off: one of the most advanced productions in the space
 * possible authenticity protection via digital signatures (requires extra setup)
 * Git software is widespread